IN FOCUS – IMPAX ENVIRONMENTAL MARKETS

 The trust is run by a stable investment team and two highly experienced co-managers.
 Both have more than two decades’ experience in the environmental markets sector.
 This is reflected in the trust’s solid track record of outperformance relative to its benchmark.

 This is an excerpt of an article first published in the August 2020 edition of News & Views.
-Craigs Investment Partners clients can view the latest edition of News & Views, which includes the full version of this article, by logging in to Client Portal.
+Craigs Investment Partners clients can view the latest edition of News & Views, which includes the full version of this article, by logging in to the Client Portal.